 What Content Marketing Is NOT

-MYTH: It’s only for certain business.
+MYTH: It’s only for a certain kind of business.

 Content marketing is not industry-specific and is used throughout all platforms and in all niches.
 Every form of business can use content to promote their expertise, value of their product and/or services with ads, landing pages, blogs, videos, webinars, etc.